angristan/openvpn-install/README.md

 Password-protected clients are not supported by the headless installation method since user input is expected by Easy-RSA.

+The headless install is more-or-less idempotent, in that it has been made safe to run multiple times with the same parameters, e.g. by a state provisioner like Ansible/Terraform/Salt/Chef/Puppet.
+It will only install and regenerate the Easy-RSA PKI if it doesn't already exist, and it will only install OpenVPN and other upstream dependencies if OpenVPN isn't already installed.
+It will recreate all local config and re-generate the client file on each headless run.

 ### Headless User Addition

 It's also possible to automate the addition of a new user.
 Here, the key is to provide the (string) value of the `MENU_OPTION` variable along with the remaining mandatory variables before invoking the script.